candypay/docs/docs/checkout/discounts.md

 To add discounts in checkout, we need to configure the session module and pass the `discounts` object.
 The discounts object is passed uniquely on creation of each `session`, this gives merchants the flexibilty to power dynamic discounts, with dynamic data around the discount %, NFT collection to verify ownership for, etc.

 The params for `discounts` object are as follows,
-- `collection_id`: The unique ID of NFT collection
+- `collection_id`: The first creator address of the NFT, with verified value as 1
 - `discount`: Percentage of discount to be deducted from the total due amount, depicted in decimals.
 For a 20% discount, merchants need to pass 0.2, for a 75% discount 0.75 will be passed and respectively
 - `name`: Name of the NFT to show customers on the checkout page
 - `image`: Image of the NFT to show customers on the checkout page